matze/mtheme/README.md

 ## Installation

-Installing \themename{}, like any Beamer theme, involves four easy steps:
+Installing Metropolis, like any Beamer theme, involves four easy steps:

 1. **Download the source** with a `git clone` of the [Metropolis repository](https://github.com/matze/mtheme) or as a [zip archive](https://github.com/matze/mtheme/archive/master.zip) of the latest development version.